MartinBradbury/trihub/README.md

 ### User requirements and expectations

 - Comprehensive Community Engagement: Users expect a platform that facilitates easy sharing of images and comments, allowing them to connect with fellow triathletes, share experiences, and receive support.
-- Detailed Performance Tracking: Users need tools to log and analyze their triathlon performances, including swim, bike, and run metrics.
+- Detailed Performance Tracking: Users need tools to log and analyse their triathlon performances, including swim, bike, and run metrics.
 This feature should allow them to track their progress over time and identify areas for improvement.
 - Customizable Training Plans: Users expect access to customizable training plans that adapt to their individual schedules and abilities.
 These plans should be flexible enough to integrate seamlessly with their existing commitments.
 - Goal Setting and Achievement Sharing: Users desire a platform that supports setting personal goals and sharing achievements within the community.
 This feature should foster motivation and competition among users.
 - Social Interaction and Support: Users anticipate being able to follow other users' progress, cheer them on during races, and engage in discussions related to triathlon training and performance.
 This social aspect is crucial for building a supportive community.